papierkorp/arcadebattle/docs/gameidea_effects.md

 3. loop if an effect is blocked / target is changed
 - entity: `both`
 - usageTiming: `etiOnSkillStart`
-5. determine `basicSkillPower` (`currentPower * skillMulti`)
-6. loop effects to create `fullSkillPower` (`currentPower * skillMulti * each effectMulti`)
+4. loop effects to create `fullSkillPower` (`currentPower * skillMulti * each effectMulti`)
 - usageTiming: `etiOnSkillCalculation`
-7. use fullSkillPower to do the damage
+5. use fullSkillPower to do the damage
-8. loop effects for turn end and reduction of turns of effects and reactions - trigger: `onTurnEnd`
+6. loop effects for turn end and reduction of turns of effects and reactions - trigger: `onTurnEnd`
 - usageTiming: `etiOnTurnEnd`

 **Turn Process for use talisman**